 - Puti – shrubs (you can also include shrubs of acacia – mulga)

-- Tjulpun-tjulpunpa – flowers (e.g. asteraceae – sunflower family)
+- Tjulpun-tjulpunpa – flowers (e.g. Asteraceae – sunflower family)

 In the past, 46 species of native mammals lived in the park, however, recent analyzes have shown that this number has fallen to 21.
-People from the Anangu tribe believe that the reason for reducing the amount of mammals is the deteriorating condition of the natural environment and the introduction of foreign invasive species.
+People from the Anangu tribe believe that the reason for reducing the number of mammals is the deteriorating condition of the natural environment and the introduction of foreign invasive species.
 Activists for the park are doing a lot to restore extinct animals, including: rabbit-bandicoots from the Thylacomyidae family, black-flanked rock-wallaby (Petrogale lateralis) or malleefowl (Leipoa ocellata).
 Tourists can still find, for example, Marsupial moles from Notoryctidae family and the woma python (Aspidites ramsayi).

 Alien species of mammals include: home mouse, domestic cat, domestic dog, rabbits (representatives of the family of Leporidae), fox and … camel.
 They are responsible for the reduction of Australian vegetation, therefore the park authorities prohibit the introduction of any domestic animals, except for guide dogs, or allow them to show special permission granted by the director of national parks.

 Kata Tjuta, also called Olgas, does not refer to one object, but a group of 36 monoliths – various domed rock formations.
 They are located over 360 km southwest of Alice Springs – the 3rd largest city in the Northern Territory.
 Kata Tjuta is also one of two – next to Uluru – the main landmarks of the park.

 Rock formations occupy about 35 km2.
 The rocks are built of, among others from basalt and granite, and their “cement” is sandstone.